 Leaves, weeds, flowers and grasses are the food of a typical tortoise, rounded out with the occasional fruit or vegetable.

 There is no one plant the animals prefer; they are browsers, lumbering slowly over vast distances, gnawing on a little bit of everything.

-Turtles, on the other hand, are omnivores.
+Your turtle, on the other hand, is an omnivores.
 They like their greens and roughage, yes, but also tolerate more produce: fruits and vegetables of various descriptions.

 Protein sources can vary depending on species, ranging from worms and insects to small fish.

 So we see there are, in fact, differences between a turtle and a tortoise.
 Many, many differences indeed.
 The examples here touched on represent a much broader wealth of information, ready and waiting for curious seekers of knowledge.

 Anyone wanting to know more should take advantage of countless resources available on turtles and investigate.
 Go forth: read!
 Grow!
 Educate yourself!

 1. Tortoises don’t swim.

 3. Good pet parents put the tortoise in their will.